sachinML/Entrepreneur-Image-Classifier/README.md

 ![plot](./1.png)

 ## Description
 Its an End to End Image classifier Model.
-With the help if this probject we will correctly classify the entreprenur with the help of Machine Learning algorithm like Logistic Regression.
+With the help if this probject we will correctly classify the entreprenur with the help of Machine Learning algorithm like Logistic Regression and SVM.

 ## Dataset
 I have collected the Dataset with the help of **Web Scrapping** in which there are 4 diffrent folders of Entrepreneur with a collection of Images in each folder.